alexmic/alexmic.github.com/_posts/2013-11-05-password-derivation-project-euler.md

 ![BFS](http://upload.wikimedia.org/wikipedia/commons/4/46/Animated_BFS.gif)

-Our implementation follows a similar pattern and stops at the first match i.e returns the first path where the set difference with the number universe is empty:
+Our implementation follows a similar pattern and stops at the first match i.e returns the first path where the set difference with **M** is empty:

 {% highlight python linenos=table %}
 {% raw %}